Earl of Mar: 15th century

 In 1426, Stewart resigned the title so that he could be granted a new one by the King, the new title being more "legitimate".
 The King did so, but specified that the earldom and associated lands would revert to the Crown upon the death of the Earl.
-In 1435, the Earl died, and Robert, Lord Erskine claimed the title, but the King claimed its lands under the specifications of reversion made in the patent.
+In 1435, the Earl died, and Robert, Lord Erskine, a descendant of Gartnait, Earl of Mar through his daughter Helen, claimed the title, but the King claimed its lands under the specifications of reversion made in the patent.
 The issue remained unresolved until 1457, when James II obtained a court order declaring the lands as crown possessions.
 Thereafter, he bestowed the title on his son John, who died without heirs in 1479.
 It was next granted to James' other son, Alexander, Duke of Albany, but the title was then declared forfeit because of Alexander's alliances with the English.
 James III created his son John Earl of Mar in 1486, upon whose death in 1503 the title became extinct again.